-The Full Governing Body meets 4 times a year but much of our work is done through 4 Committees whose roles are defined by their Terms of Reference.
+The Full Governing Board meets 4 times a year but much of our work is done through 4 Committees whose roles are defined by their Terms of Reference.
 All Governors are members of at least one Committee.
 Most meetings take place at 6.00 p.m. and usually last for about 90 minutes.

 The Teaching & Learning Committee oversees the curriculum, its delivery and pupil attainment.

 The Staff & Student Committee looks after all matters concerned with staffing and students.

 The Finance & Premises Committee has responsibility for the budget being correctly managed and spent, and the maintenance and safety of the buildings.